|

 organization?
 They care because these

 organizations are full of people.
-There is an often too easily
+There is an often too easily forgotten

-and satisfied employees.
-It is there
+satisfied employees.
+It is there for a

-for a purpose, it isn’t there for decoration or lip-service.
+purpose, it isn’t there for decoration or lip-service.
 It is a fundamental necessary condition, if

 we violate that then we will violate all of our attempts to improve.
 Without proper knowledge, people with the